Laboratory-for-Safe-and-Secure-Systems/kritis3m_tls_linux/README.md

 With each invocation, the instance of the application takes one role.

-* `reverse_proxy`: Reverse proxy mapping incoming TLS connections to outgoing TCP connections.
+* `proxy`: Proxy application mapping incoming TCP or TLS connections to outgoing TCP or TLS connections.
 Once the connections are established, full-duplex communication is possible.
-* `forward_proxy`: Forward proxy mapping incoing TCP connections to outgoing TLS connections.
-Once the connections are established, full-duplex communication is possible.
+Currently, TCP-TLS ("Forward Proxy"), TLS-TCP ("Reverse Proxy") and TLS-TLS Proxies are possible.
 * `echo_server`: Wait for incoming TLS connections and echo all received data back to the client.
 * `tls_client`: Establish a TLS connection to a remote server.
 Once the connection is established, all stdin data is sent to the server and all received data from the server is printed to stdout.
 * `network_tester`: Measure TLS handshake duration and message roundtrip latency with a remote TLS server.